 The magnetic oi test is performed by placing a magnet by the marked location (mag oi) on the outside of the detector.
 The manual oi test is accomplished by connecting the oi lead (terminal 22) to power supply minus via an external switch.
 The magnet or switch must be held in place for a minimum of 6 seconds to complete the test.
 Either of these test methods activates the calibrated IR emitters.
 If the resulting signal meets the test criteria, indicating that greater than half of the detection range remains, the Alarm relay changes state, the indicating LED changes to red, and the 4-20 mA current output goes to 20 mA.
-This condition remains until the magnet is removed or the switch is released, regardless of whether the relays are set for latching or non-latching operation
+This condition remains until the magnet is removed or the switch is released.
+If the alarm relay is configured for non-latching operation, it will change states and the red LED will turn to green.
+If the unit has latching relays, the detector's operating software will automatically reset the relays with no operator action required.

 If less than half of the detection range remains, no alarm is produced and a fault is generated.
-The fault indication can be reset by momentarily applying the magnet or manual oi switch.
+The fault indication can be reset by momentarily applying the magnet or manual of switch.

-Refer to the Appendix for FM verification of Det-Tronics' patented Optical Integrity o{i}^{TM} function.
+Refer to the Appendix for FM verification of Det-Tronics' patented Optical Integrity oiTM function.